Suihua: Republic of China (1912–49)

 In 1912, an army regiment was established in Suihua.
 The outbreak of plague caused 1683 deaths that year.
 In February 1913, 3000 brigands attacked the county seat, and was flattened by the garrison corps.
 In August 1917, in Suihua established the first telephone company.
 In July 1919, the 2nd High School of Heilongjiang Province was created.
 In February 1929, the county government was formally established.

 In April 1932, the Japanese entered the city, resistance army led by Ma Zhanshan withdrew.
-The Manchuko county government was created on July 12, 1933.
+The Manchukuo county government was created on July 12, 1933.
 In December 1934, Suihua county was put under the administration of Binjiang Province.
 In 1939, the county was incorporated into Bei'an Province, and the county hospital was built.
 On July 28, 1941, Counter-Japanese United Army organized the National Salvation Society at Shuanghe, Wuying villages.
 The Manchu government ordered the peasants to supply military grain, and often faced heavy resistance.
 In 1943 the Suihua-Jiamusi railway was opened to traffic.
 The Soviets took the city on August 27, 1945, and Chen Lei was made the first County CPC secretary in November.

 The land reform movement began in 1947.
 Many Suihua people joined the Chinese civil war, especially the Siping Campaign.
 On May 13, 1949, Suihua County Government was renamed Suihua People's Government.